kj-art/developer-portfolio/shared_utils/stringsmith/README.md

 - **Extensible**: Custom formatting functions and conditional logic
 - **Professional Error Handling**: Structured exceptions with context for debugging

+## Design Philosophy

+**Deferred Inline Parsing**: StringSmith uses a hybrid parsing approach where template structure is parsed during initialization, but inline formatting tokens are resolved during format() calls.
+This design choice prioritizes code simplicity and maintainability over micro-optimizations, making the codebase easier to understand and extend.

+**Graceful Degradation**: The core innovation is automatic section hiding when variables are missing.
+This eliminates the need for manual null checking and conditional string building throughout your application code.

+**Performance Characteristics**: Templates are "baked" during initialization to validate syntax and prepare static formatting.
+Runtime formatting is O(m) where m is the number of template sections.
+For applications doing frequent formatting with the same template, create the formatter once and reuse it.

 ## Quick Start

 ```python